geoscixyz/gpg/content/magnetics/magnetics_introduction.rst

         :name: mag_exploration

-As summarized in :numref:`mag_response`, all applied geophysics problems can be discussed in terms of (a) a source of energy that is put into the ground, (b) the effects of that energy has on the subsurface due to variations in the relevant physical property and (c) the measurements that detect those changes to the input energy.
+As summarized in :numref:`mag_response`, all applied geophysics problems can be discussed in terms of (a) a source of energy that is put into the ground, (b) the effects of this energy on the subsurface due to variations in the relevant physical property and (c) the measurements that detect those changes to the input energy.
 Signals are interpreted in terms of the subsurface